top of page

 Government and Industry Engagement

-• Deloitte: consulting on the Audiology Decision Regulatory Impact Statement.
+• Deloitte: Audiology Decision Regulatory Impact Statement.

 Business and Professional Representation